-For example, a typical agenda item like "Discuss Strategic Plan" might feel like too large of a question for any one attendee to answer.
+For example, a typical agenda item like "discuss strategic plan" might feel too large for any one attendee to answer.
 But replacing it with questions that lead to the desired outcome will make the topic more accessible and open to discussion.
-Instead of “Discuss Strategic Plan,” try questions like these: "What key market threat requires our vigilance?
+Instead of “discuss strategic plan,” try questions like these: "What key market threat requires our attention?
 How could it affect us, and what actions would enable us to anticipate them?"

 Even with the best preparation, people often come to meetings carrying the weight of the day with them.
 One of your first moves when the meeting begins should be to get everyone focused on the primary purpose of the meeting and what you hope to achieve by the end of it.
 An excite statement can help focus the team and give them a good reason to participate.